CJM01/CYD-to-M5StickCPlus-IR-Remote/README.md

 Flash `M5StickCPlus/M5_MAC_Address/M5_MAC_Address.ino` to the M5.
 The MAC address will display on screen.
 Write it down — you'll need it for the CYD sketch.

-### Step 2 — Sniff Your IR Remote (optional)
+### Step 2 — Sniff Your IR Remote
-If you want to learn the IR codes from your existing remote:
+You'll want to learn the IR codes from your existing remote:
 Flash `M5StickCPlus/M5_IR_Sniffer/M5_IR_Sniffer.ino` to the M5.
-Point your remote at the IR Remote and press buttons.
+Point your remote control at the IR Remote and press buttons.
 Codes will display on screen.
+Bright light will impact the IR Remote.
+If the codes keep changing then protect the IR Remote from the lights.
 Note the **protocol**, **address**, and **command** values for each button.

 ### Step 3 — Calibrate the CYD Touchscreen